Services, Fees and Insurance

 How does EMDR work?

-Unlike traditional talk therapy for trauma, EMDR does not always require talking about upsetting events in detail, or homework in between sessions.
+Unlike traditional talk therapy for trauma, EMDR does not always require talking about upsetting events in detail or homework between sessions.
 Instead, it is designed to help the brain process upsetting memories that have become “stuck,” along with disturbing images, thoughts, and emotions, which may make the person feel like they are reliving the past.
-By reprocessing these memories, EMDR can allow the brain’s natural healing processes to resume.
+By reprocessing these memories, EMDR can allow the brain’s natural healing processes to resume and for memories to be stored in a more adaptive way.
 Read more about it here.

 What is depth psychotherapy?